In a previous blog, I wrote about the brain chemical dopamine.

 Nothing can stop us when we want to grab our phone.

 Our full focus is immediately on our device.

 The reward center in your brain releases dopamine in response to pleasurable experiences, which is one of the reasons why people get addicted to particular behaviors and substances.

 Eating good food, having sex, creating art, and a range of other pleasure happenings can trigger similar responses from your brain’s reward center.

 What’s unfortunate, is that we get more dopamine hits from activities that don’t take any effort.

-Many of us go for instant gratification instead of actually working to get results.
+Many of us go for instant gratification instead of actually working to achieve results.

-We indulge ourselves in too many stimulating things like porn, drugs, junk food, binge-watching shows and all produce a huge amount of dopamine.
+We indulge ourselves in too many stimulating activities like watching porn, using drugs, eating junk food, binge-watching shows, and all produce a huge amount of dopamine.

 This can result in a lack of motivation to go out there to find an actual partner for example or to simply get to work.